daipozhi/Purpose-AI/README.md

                              pipeline,5 words grammar change to 4 words grammar, and have better punctuation proccess.)
-                        (Dec 22th 2020 snapshot: better looking source code, enabled grid computing,in before, in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest value ones ,accuracy +1%,to 91%,now ,set param SPL1_OUT_NUM to 200, accuracy +5%,to 95% )
+                        (Dec 22th 2020 snapshot: better looking source code, enabled grid computing,in before, in step210 ,set param SPL1_OUT_NUM to 20,choose the 20 highest word value ones to calculate grammar value  ,accuracy +1%,to 91%,now ,set param SPL1_OUT_NUM to 200, accuracy +5%,to 95% )